-The Importance of Continuous Improvement in your Electronic Manufacturing Service
+Continuous Improvement in your Electronic Manufacturing Service

 Continuous improvement is a philosophy.
 It plays out in an organization’s culture as it drives progress and growth.
 It comes from culture because, ultimately, continuous improvement is about people.
+This is very important to consider when choosing an electronic manufacturer to partner with.

 As a manufacturer, you might be interested in new technology or equipment, but it’s the people on the floor who will push those changes.
 A culture of continuous improvement will incubate good ideas and necessary improvements in a way that a room full of machines is incapable.